-Giro Bello – Saturday, July 6
+Giro Bello – June

-Tour de Fuzz – Saturday, Sept.
-14
+Tour de Fuzz – September

 Indeed, you read this right.
-"Fuzz" is old-time slang for "cop."
-And the beneficiary of this ride is the Law Enforcement Chaplaincy of Sonoma County.
+"Fuzz" is old-time slang for "cop" and the beneficiary of this ride is the Law Enforcement Chaplaincy of Sonoma County.

 First responders often must witness grueling events that, despite their training, can pierce the human heart.
 The Law Enforcement Chaplaincy is a group of over 70 volunteer chaplains who assist our first responders 24/7 by providing emotional and spiritual support in times of crisis.
 Their services are non-political and are available for victims, their families, and the first responders.

 The Tour de Fuzz offers a unique look behind the scenes at the world of law enforcement.
-Following the ride, for instance, will be exhibits featuring SWAT, bomb squad, law enforcement robotics, Police K9s and more.
+Following the ride, for instance, will be exhibits featuring SWAT, bomb squad, law enforcement robotics, Police K9s, and more.

 You don't have to be a Law Enforcement Officer to ride.
 This is a time to show appreciation and community with our first responders and how they are there for us when we need them.
-And if you are a law enforcement officer (LEO) from another location, you are certainly welcome to join an "LEO team."
+And if you are a law enforcement officer (LEO) from another location, you are certainly welcome to join a "LEO team."
 (Many come from far away and make it a family vacation.)